Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Evaluation

 \textbf{Experimental Environment.} Throughout the evaluation, all the steps are conducted on a machine running on Ubuntu 18.04, with 8 core 2.10GHz Intel Xeon E5-2620V4 processor, 32 GB RAM, and 4 TB HDD.
 For the scanners used in evaluation, no multithreading options are available and only the by-default setting is used for them.

-\textbf{Dataset for Benchmark Construction.} We implement a web crawler to download Solidity files from accounts of Etherscan~\cite{etherscan}, a famous third-party website on Ethereum block explorer.
-When we started crawling, public users are allowed to freely download Solidity files.
-However, since the beginning of 2019, only 1000 accounts of recently verified contracts can be accessed on Etherscan per day.
-Finally, we crawl from 18714 accounts and get \totalContract contracts.
-The crawler adopts a random search strategy on the webpages of Etherscan to assure the randomness of downloaded contracts.
+\textbf{Tool Implementation.} Vulpedia is implemented based on the \textsc{Slither} analyzer.
+We adopt the AST analysis from \textsc{Slither}, and we build PDG analysis based on the CFG (control flow graph) and call graph of \textsc{Slither}.
+The vulnerability signatures are implemented as detectors in nearly 1,000 lines of Python code.
+The demo of our tool can be found at \url{https://github.com/ToolmanInside/vulpedia_demo}.

-\textbf{Dataset for Tool Evaluation.} As we observe the DMs and rules of existing tools on the \totalContract contracts, it will be unfair to evaluate the resulted tool (the finally learned AVS and the summarized RDRs) on that dataset.
-Hence, we get another address list of contracts from Google BigQuery Open Dataset.
-After removing the addresses that are already in those of the \totalContract contracts, we get the other \testContract real-world contracts deployed on Ethereum, on which we fairly compare our resulted tool \ourTool with the latest version of the scanners: \slither~v0.6.4. \oyento~v0.2.7, \smartcheck~v2.0 and \securify~v1.0 that is open-sourced at Dec 2018.
+\textbf{Dataset for Tool Evaluation.} To take a different dataset from contracts we used in empirical study, we get another address list of contracts from Google BigQuery Open Dataset.
+After removing contracts that already used in our empirical study, we get the other \testContract real-world contracts deployed on Ethereum, on which we fairly compare our resulted tool \ourTool with the version of the scanners: \slither~v0.6.4. \oyento~v0.2.7, \smartcheck~v2.0 and \securify~v1.0 that is open-sourced at Dec 2018.
+The evaluation dataset is opened along with empirical study dataset at \url{https://drive.google.com/file/d/1kizsz0_8B8nP4UNVr0gYjaj25VVZMO8C}.

-\textbf{Research Questions (RQs).} With three state-of-the-art scanners and two collected datasets, we aim to answer these RQs: \begin{enumerate}[leftmargin=*,label=\textbf{RQ\arabic*.},topsep=0pt,itemsep=-1ex] \item What is the quality of the constructed benchmark?
-Are the AVS representative and are vulnerabilities valid?

-\item How is the accuracy of our resulted tool, compared with the existing scanners in detecting vulnerability?

-\item How is the efficiency of our resulted tool, in building vulnerability benchmark and also in tool comparison?